racka98/Lenovo-Thinkpad-T450-T450s-Hackintosh-Guide-Opencore/README.md

 2. Goto System Preferences > Software Update and click "Upgrade Now" (it will save the macOS Monterey Installer to the Applications folder)
 3. Open Disk Utility and select View > Show All Devices at the top left
 4. Select your flash drive and format it as macOS Extended Journaled with GUID Partiton
-5. Launch terminal and run the following command "Sudo /Applications/Install\ macOS\ 12\ Beta.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume"
+5. Launch terminal and run the following command "sudo /Applications/Install\ macOS\ 12\ Beta.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume"
 Note: Replace "MyVolume" at the end of the command with the name of your USB partiton.

 6. Open terminal and run "diskutil list" then find your flash drive along with its EFI partition identifier